pdee/pdee/doc/variables-python-mode.rst

 Default is nil

-When non-nil and `py-session-p', an existing dedicated process is re-used instead of default - which allows executing stuff in parallel.

 py-shell-local-path
 -------------------
 If `py-use-local-default' is non-nil, `py-shell' will use EXECUTABLE indicated here incl. path.

 py-edit-only-p
 --------------
 When `t' `python-mode' will not take resort nor check for installed Python executables.
 Default is nil.

 See bug report at launchpad, lp:944093.

 py-force-py-shell-name-p
 ------------------------
 When `t', execution with kind of Python specified in `py-shell-name' is enforced, possibly shebang doesn't take precedence.

 python-mode-v5-behavior-p
 -------------------------